 Playing on the West Coast and away from the larger media markets, in many respects it wasn’t until 1960 that baseball fans around the country truly became acquainted with Cepeda.
 The issue of Sports illustrated that arrived in American homes prior to Memorial Day profiled the “Sa-Fra-Seeko Kid” and his relationship with the city he could barely pronounce.
 Cepeda also caused a mild stir when he posed in the nude for Look magazine.
 The photos were cropped from the waist up.
 Cepeda was sold on the idea because Look promised to write about how he was the best young right-handed hitter in baseball.
 Instead the story was loaded with quotes from incoming manager Alvin Dark about why he would never be the player Mays was.

 Dark was not enlightened when it came to the more outspoken Latino players, and he eyed fan-favorite Cepeda with particular suspicion.
 Nonetheless, Cepeda split his time evenly between the outfield and first base in 1961, logging more than 600 plate appearances.
-With the expansion draft having thinned out the talent pool, Cepeda was one of several rising stars who had breakout seasons in 1961.
 Among his many highlights, he hit a ball off Robin Roberts that cleared the roof at Philadelphia’s Connie Mack Stadium, he drove in eight runs in a slugfest with the Cubs, and in a July game against the Phillies, Gene Mauch issued an intentional pass to Mays hoping to induce a double play from Cepeda, who promptly socked his first career grand slam.

 As the Giants raced out to an early lead, and then drifted back behind the red-hot (and ultimately pennant-winning) Reds, Cepeda was unrelenting in his production at the plate.
 He topped the league with 46 homers and 142 RBIs, and led the Giants in hits, batting and slugging.
 The only player in the league who could match these numbers was Cincinnati’s Frank Robinson, who finished ahead of Orlando in the MVP race after the season.
 Almost unnoticed during this stellar campaign was the fact that Cepeda had reinjured his right knee.
 It happened in a home plate collision with Johnny Roseboro of the Dodgers.
 Cepeda would never play entirely pain-free again.